Toggle Menu

 Book an Appointment

-What is Anger Managment?
+What is Anger Managment Therapy?

 What Should I Expect from Anger Management?

-• ADHD and Attention Deficit Disorders
+• ADHD and attention-related disorders

 Rittenhouse Psychiatric Associates is a private practice of academically oriented mental health providers.
 Our counselors for anger management are licensed therapists and doctoral level psychologists, and our prescribers are Board Certified Psychiatrists and Psychiatric Nurse Practitioners.
 Most of our providers teach, or have taught at academic institutions, and all of our providers practice evidenced-based holistic psychiatric care.